thinsanta/teleservice-test/Readme.txt

-To start the project i recommend you do the "install -g" command in the terminal from root directory.
+To start the project i recommend you do the "install -g ." command in the terminal from root directory.
 Now you can access the command "hello".

 From the root direcotry you can now access some information of the csv file through the command "hello".